-As at the end of the financial year, there are 7 outstanding claims on the Fund.
-All remaining claims have been determined by the Claims Committee of the SEGC Board and an outstanding claims provision of \$106,932 has been established for the payment of these claims, together with outstanding claimant legal costs.
+As at the end of the financial year, there are 3 outstanding claims on the Fund.
+These claims have been determined by the Claims Committee of the SEGC Board but have yet to be paid prior to the date of this report.
+This is because either, the claimant entity has been deregistered or the claimant has failed to answer communication from SEGC relating to the payment.
+An outstanding claims provision of \$0.015m has been established for the payment of these claims.

-No claims have been received after 30 June 2019.
+No claims have been received after 30 June 2020.